-While termites are more common in warm and humid climates, houses and buildings in all environments are susceptible, as termites are attracted to moisture and feed on all forms of cellulose, including wood, cardboard, paper, and even cotton.
-Known as silent destroyers, termites can eat away at your home undetected.
-Here are some tips from the National Pest Association for all things termite.
+While termites are more common in warm and humid climates, houses and buildings in all environments are susceptible.
+Termites are attracted to moisture and feed on all forms of cellulose, including wood, cardboard, paper, and even cotton.
+Known as silent destroyers, they can eat away at your home undetected.

 Blistered wood that looks splintered or carved

 Soft or hollowed wood that sounds hollow when tapped